-- All medication is stored safely in a locked cupboard or refrigerated as required.
-Where the cupboard or refrigerator is not used solely for storing medicines, they are kept in a marked plastic box. - The child's key person is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication may be kept in the setting to be administered on a regular or as-and-whenrequired basis.
-Key persons check that any medication held in the setting, is in date and return any out-ofdate medication back to the parent.
+All medication is stored safely in a locked cupboard or refrigerated as required.
+Where the cupboard or refrigerator is not used solely for storing medicines, they are kept in a marked plastic box.

+The child's key person is responsible for ensuring medicine is handed back at the end of the day.
+Key persons check that any medication held in the setting, is in date and return any outor-date medication back to the parent.

 Medicines are always stored in line with individual medication guidelines.
-All medicines are stored in the medicine cupboard which is kept locked.
-If medicines require refrigeration they are stored in a clearly marked Tupperware medication container and stored in the nursery fridge.
+All medicines are stored cupboard which is kept locked.
+If medicines require refrigeration they are stored in a clearly marked Tupperware medication container and store4d in the nursery fridge.
 Access is restricted to nursery staff only.
 Staff are aware of this as it forms part of their induction and is regularly revisited at staff meetings and training.

-- If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional. - If rectal diazepam is given, another member of staff must be present and co-signs the medication form. - No child may self-administer.
-Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell their key person what they need.
-However, this does not replace staff vigilance in knowing and responding when a child requires medication.
+If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional.
+If rectal diazepam is given, another member of staff must be present and co-signs the medication form.
+No child may self-administer.
+Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell their key person what they need , however, this does not replace staff vigilance in knowing and responding when a child requires medication.